 I can walk you through how we do this ahead of our presentation at the Roma Life Sciences Virtual Summit next month [Why Now].
 You're free to jump on our website, of course, but I'd also love to get your feedback firsthand on how we compare to other CROs out there.
 Do you have any time to connect this week?

 Note that we opened with a referral to show that this isn't a spam email.
 Many capabilities-focused emails are spam.
-Be intentional and thoughtful, not spammy.
+Even if you don't have a referral, lead with value and be intentional, not spammy.

 Offer 5: Demonstration